 In Poland, winter is a real winter with snow.
 So it is worth coming here in the appropriate warm winter clothes and waterproof warm shoes.
 The Polish variant of mulled wine “Grzaniec,” served in special holiday mugs in the Christmas market, will keep you warm in cold weather.

 by Alena from Athenian Riviera

-Athens in winter should be right at the top of your bucket list and there are plenty of good reasons why!
-First of all, Greece is blessed with good weather, all year round, meaning that one can enjoy the sun even on the coldest winter days and one can enjoy the beach from March until mid of November.
-For those who are fascinated with history, visiting Athens in the winter is a very good idea as monuments can be visited any time of the day, while in the summer the unbearable heat does not make that experience very pleasant.
+Athens in winter should be right at the top of your bucket list, and there are plenty of good reasons why!
+First of all, Greece is blessed with good weather all year round.
+One can enjoy the sun even on the coldest winter days, and one can enjoy the beach from March until mid of November.
+For those who are fascinated with history, visiting Athens in the winter is a very good idea as monuments can be visited any time of the day, while in the summer, the unbearable heat does not make that experience very pleasant.

-Do not miss the chance to explore the beautiful Athenian Riviera, which although is a hot summer destination, during winter you can enjoy it in a different way.
-Hop on a metro towards Glyfada, where you will be able to do some good shopping, eat at delicious restaurants serving all types of cuisine, don’t skip brunch, walk by the beach among many other cool things you can do here.
-Visit the Stavros Niarchos Foundation Cultural Center where you can spend a fun afternoon on the ice-skating rink, grab a hot chocolate or mulled wine, take an educational seminar and watch the dancing fountains performance.
+Do not miss the chance to explore the beautiful Athenian Riviera, which, although is a hot summer destination, during winter, you can enjoy it in a different way.
+Hop on a metro towards Glyfada, where you will be able to do some good shopping, eat at delicious restaurants serving all types of cuisine, don’t skip brunch, and walk by the beach, among many other cool things you can do here.
+Visit the Stavros Niarchos Foundation Cultural Center, where you can spend a fun afternoon on the ice-skating rink, grab a hot chocolate or mulled wine, take an educational seminar and watch the dancing fountains performance.